markjamesm/BaseballSharp/docfx/api/index.md

     - The [eTeamId enum](https://markjames.dev/Baseball-Sharp/api/BaseballSharp.eTeamId.html) contains handy references to all team ids (team ids are used as parameters for certain API calls).

 - [BaseballSharp.Models](https://markjames.dev/Baseball-Sharp/api/BaseballSharp.Models.html) contains the deserialized JSON responses from the Stats API, as well as their associated properties.
 These are the model classes that the functions in the [Api class](https://markjames.dev/Baseball-Sharp/api/BaseballSharp.Api.html) return.

+### Copyright Notice
+This package and its author are not affiliated with MLB or any MLB team.
+This API wrapper interfaces with MLB's Stats API.
+Use of MLB data is subject to the notice posted at http://gdx.mlb.com/components/copyright.txt.